chipster/chipster-openshift/k3s/README.md

 Chipster v4 is under heavy development and is still a bit rough around the edges.
 Nevertheless, it should be nicely usable for the end users running real analysis jobs.
 We are running it ourselves for that purpose.
 Many architectural choices are based on the old tried-and-tested Chipster v3.

-However, tha same cannot be said about these installation instructions.
-These are the first attempt to show how to get the Chipster running.

 To get started as fast as possible, these instructinos assume that were are setting up a new single-node server.
 At this point we don't promise to offer complete instructions for updating this server to new Chipster versions later.
 Especially migrating the user's sessions and files from one version to another is not always trivial.
 We do try to provide [the critical pointers](migration.md), because we are migrating our own installations anyway.

-The same goes for many other aspcects of configuring and maintaining the server.
-Many empty titles are added to highlight different aspects that you should consider when running a server in the public internet.
-Luckily many of these topics are not actually specific to Chipster (e.g. how to setup https or more nodes for K3s).
-Pull requests for improving this documenation are very much welcome.

 ## Why K3s